Mental health topic guide

 Kia ora koutou.
-We recommend books and websites will help you learn more about mental health and wellbeing.
+We recommend books and websites for teens that will help you learn more about mental health and wellbeing.

 The Reading in Mind Book Scheme for mental health and wellbeing recommends books on a range of mental health issues like anxiety, depression, post-traumatic stress disorder and worry.
 Here is their list of recommendations for young people:

 Good Reads - Recommended reading from the Mental Health Foundation

 Mental health organisations and websites for teens